close

 Words: 602|Page: 1|4 min read

 Happiness is a concept that exemplifies the American dream.
-People go to any means by which to obtain the many varied materials and issues that induce pleasures in each individual, this emotion remain the ultimate goal.
-John Mills correctly advocated the pursuit of happiness and maintained the concept that above all other values, pleasure existed as the final destination.
-This is a natural human tendency and Mill's Utilitarian arguments strongly support the theory that above all else, happiness is the most important dream to be fulfilled.
-Utilitarianism as an ethical theory based on consequences and happiness is a justified moral theory.
+People go to any means by which to obtain the many varied materials and issues that induce pleasures in each individual; this emotion remains the ultimate goal.
+John Stuart Mill correctly advocated the pursuit of happiness and maintained the concept that above all other values, pleasure existed as the final destination.
+This is a natural human tendency, and Mill's Utilitarian arguments strongly support the theory that above all else, happiness is the most important dream to be fulfilled.
+Utilitarianism, as an ethical theory based on consequences and happiness, is a justified moral theory.

-Opponents to the philosophical viewpoint of Utilitarianism state that followers of this belief system often promote an ignorant lifestyle.
-They maintain that those advocates of the Greatest Happiness Principle believe in the theory that "ignorance is bliss".
-Displaying an example that "ignorance is bliss" is a faulty statement; here is an issue of AIDS.
+Opponents of the philosophical viewpoint of Utilitarianism state that followers of this belief system often promote an ignorant lifestyle.
+They maintain that those advocates of the Greatest Happiness Principle believe in the theory that "ignorance is bliss."
+However, this perspective is overly simplistic and fails to account for long-term consequences.
+Consider the issue of AIDS.
 A Utilitarian could rightly argue that being aware of the disorder could increase long-term happiness, for treatments and support from friends and family could greatly aid the victim's fight against his ailments.
-A Utilitarian would also support the notification of the disorder to the victim in order to spare others of contracting the virus.
+A Utilitarian would also support the notification of the disorder to the victim in order to spare others from contracting the virus.
 An unknowing HIV carrier spreading the disease to other defenseless individuals would not increase the happiness of the majority; Utilitarianism clearly is not an ignorant way to live if you look at it in terms of this example.

-Without happiness, the other opportunities and necessities lose nearly all levels of importance.
-A true Utilitarian support only those concepts that promote the highest levels of pleasures, and encourages only those actions that promote real happiness.
+Without happiness, other opportunities and necessities lose nearly all levels of importance.
+A true Utilitarian supports only those concepts that promote the highest levels of pleasures and encourages only those actions that promote real happiness.
 Utilitarianism allows for the emotional side of life but requests only that the Greatest Happiness Principle be followed.
-Any truly decent human being naturally follows such a request every day and decisions are made based on the greatest level of happiness.
+Any truly decent human being naturally follows such a request every day, and decisions are made based on the greatest level of happiness.
 If the greatest level of happiness is achieved, the largest majority of people benefit.

 Get a custom paper now from our expert writers.